 WE HONOR THOSE WHO SERVED TO FORGE THE HERITAGE OF ALL SHIPS NAMED USS KEARSARGE THROUGHOUT THE GREAT HISTORY OF THE UNITED STATES NAVY.
 AND, TO PRESERVE THE AMERICAN WAY OF LIFE.
 WE PAY TRIBUTE TO THOSE WHO GAVE THE SUPREME SACRIFICE.

 ARTICLE III – OFFICERS AND BOARD OF DIRECTORS

-The officer positions (collectively called The Board of Directors) are established to conduct the business of the Association on behalf of the members and are listed with respective duties and responsibilities following:
+The officer/board positions are established to conduct the business of the Association on behalf of the members and are listed with respective duties and responsibilities following:

 Chaplain (Appointed, non-voting)

 DUTIES AND RESPONSIBILITIES